 Some of the questions that I am typically asked about replatforming are:

-“How do you justify the cost?”
+“How do you justify the cost of the cloud transformation?”

 - Mergers and acquisitions are becoming more commonplace in the technology industry.
 In satisfying the due diligence required in such situations, a replatformed product is worth more and will perform better than an old, outdated, unscalable product.
 We have recently seen much more stringent technical due diligence, both in strategic acquisitions and in private equity.
-The ROI of replatforming?
+The ROI of replatforming cloud computing?
 Looking good when your product is under review for acquisition.

 - Partial replatforming with microservices provides a less risky approach and can easily lead to a complete re-platform over time, without a huge upfront budget.
 Replatforming doesn’t need to happen overnight or all at once, but taking steps toward it today will put you ahead in the future.
 A partial replatform allows you to reap the benefits of replatforming, without taking on all the risk that comes with completely rebuilding a product.

-The Bottom Line
+ROI of Cloud Computing Transformation: The Bottom Line